Notable Properties of Specific Numbers

 A "self-describing" number, like 3211000 and 521001000; see 6210001000 for more.

-Lower bound for the number of states a 5-state, 5-tuple Turing machine can make, on an initially blank tape, before halting, found by Buntrock and Marxen in 1990.
+The maximum number of steps a 5-state, 5-tuple Turing machine can make, on an initially blank tape, before halting.
+This is called the "five-state busy beaver BB(5) by the S(n) function".
+It was found by Buntrock and Marxen in 1989, and is listed in this paper where it is described as "current BB(5), step champion".
 See 107 for more.

 This is the number of different ways that one can visit the state capitols of the 48 contiguous states in the United States, passing through each state only once.
 The same route in reverse does not count as a distinct route, and one end of the trip must be in Maine because it only borders one other state.
 The answer, and a description of algorithms used to calculate it, are in Knuth [167] section 7.1.4 (Binary Decision Diagrams), (p.
 255 in the 2011 edition).